JRCuster/Setup_of_HomeLab/PROJECT_PLAN.md

 - Test the frontend real-time updates to ensure accurate reflection of the cluster and service statuses.
 - Implement necessary user authentication and authorization for dashboard access control.
 - Conduct comprehensive testing of both backend and frontend to validate the dashboard's functionality and user experience.

+## Codebase Verification and Corrections

+### Completed Verifications:
+- Ensured Django template tags are used correctly in `dashboard.html` for linking static files.
+- Verified valid Python syntax and Django functionality in `views.py` and `dashboard_utils.py`.
+- Confirmed correct URL pattern setup in `urls.py` for the dashboard view and data endpoint.
+- Checked JavaScript functionality in `dashboard.js` for real-time updates and error handling.
+- Reviewed CSS styling in `dashboard.css` for responsiveness and adherence to the "fantasy" theme.

+### Corrections Made:
+- Removed the Django template tag from the CSS file `dashboard.css` and provided a fallback background color.
+The background image URL will be set dynamically in the view or preprocessed to maintain separation of concerns and avoid mixing template logic with CSS.

+### Next Steps:
+- Update `dashboard_utils.py` with actual API interaction logic to fetch real-time data from Docker Swarm and other services.
+- Implement error handling in the `dashboard_data` view to manage potential API request failures.
+- Conduct thorough testing of the dashboard's real-time updates to ensure data accuracy and stability.
+- Perform code reviews to maintain high standards of code quality and to facilitate knowledge sharing among team members.
+- Document any challenges encountered during the implementation phase and the solutions applied to resolve them.

+### Notes:
+- Continuous integration and testing will be leveraged to catch issues early and ensure a smooth deployment process.
+- Stakeholders will be kept informed of progress through regular updates to this project plan.
 - Review and refactor the code to optimize performance, readability, and maintainability.

 ### Notes:
 - As the development progresses, we will continue to document any challenges and solutions.
 - Any changes to the project scope or timeline will be recorded to keep all stakeholders updated.
 - Code reviews will be scheduled to ensure adherence to best practices and project standards.

 ## Hardware Utilization
 All of the hardware needs to will be utilized as much as possible.
 The Docker Swarm cluster will be configured to use all of the CPU, GPU, and RAM resources on the devices.